niekados/Journey/README.md

 - **Community:** Create a sense of community by enabling users to share their stories with others, helping them feel less isolated and more connected to people who are experiencing similar challenges.
 - **Ease of Use:** Design the website to be intuitive and user-friendly, so users can easily access features, navigate the platform, and focus on journaling without distractions.
 - **Emotional Well-being:** Support the emotional well-being by providing a private space to analyze and constructively document their thoughts and feelings.

+## Scope

+The Journey website includes features and functionalities designed to meet the objectives of the user.
+These features are developed with a focus on usability and accessibility.
+The scope of the Journey website includes:

+- **Homepage Introduction:** A welcoming and informative homepage that introduces users to the idea and purpose of Journey, setting a warm and inviting tone for the user experience.
+- **User Authentication:** Secure login, registration, and logout functionalities, enabling users to create personal accounts where they can manage their journal entries.
+- **Journal Entry Management:** Tools for creating, editing, and deleting journal entries.
+Users can document their daily thoughts and experiences privately.
+- **Anonymous Sharing:** A feature allowing users to mark specific journal entries as public, sharing them safely and anonymously with the community without revealing their identity.
+- **Community Stories:** A section where users can read stories shared by others in the community, helping them find inspiration, reassurance, and a sense of belonging.
+- **Navigation and Layout:** An intuitive navigation structure, including a menu, social links, and a clickable logo that returns users to the homepage.
+This ensures that users can easily find their way around the website.
+- **Responsive Design:** A layout that adapts seamlessly to various screen sizes and devices, ensuring a consistent user experience whether accessed on a desktop, tablet, or mobile device.